 This is one of the most rewarding temples in Kyoto, with its expansive grounds and numerous subtemples.
 At its entrance stands the massive San-mon.
-Steps lead up to the 2nd storey, which has a fine view over the city.
+Steps lead up to the 2nd storey, which has a great view over the city.
 Beyond the gate is the main hall of the temple, above which you will find the Hōjō, where the Leaping Tiger Garden is a classic Zen garden well worth a look.

 Nanzen-ji began as a retirement villa for Emperor Kameyama but was dedicated as a Zen temple on his death in 1291.
 Civil war in the 15th century destroyed most of the temple; the present buildings date from the 17th century.
 It operates now as headquarters for the Rinzai school of Zen.